 - Jane Sullivan, Literary Critic and Author (Storytime, Little People)

 Mary O’Donnell’s journey to self-awareness will have you turning the pages until the heartbreaking climax.

-- Lauren Chater, Author (The Lace Weaver, Gulliver's Wife)
+- Lauren Chater, Author (The Lace Weaver, Gulliver's Wife, The Winter Dress)

 Mary’s compelling journey and her indomitable spirit are heartbreaking, moving and inspirational.
 This novel is a well-researched examination of the roles and rights of women at that time, the struggles and discrimination they faced, the hardships they were expected to endure and the small victories they celebrated, often silently.
 Full review.

 - Cass Moriaty, Author (The Promise Seed, Parting Words)